St James Church Alperton

-St James Church Alperton was a Gothic Revival Anglican Parish church, built in Alperton in the London Borough of Brent in London.
-It was situated on Stanley Avenue in the London Borough of Brent.
+St James Church Alperton was originally a Gothic Revival Anglican Parish church, built in Alperton in the London Borough of Brent in London.
+It is situated on Stanley Avenue in the London Borough of Brent.

-Consecrated in 1912, the Church was declared to be a redundant church on the February 7, 1989, and was subsequently demolished in 1990 to make way for a replacement modern church, St James Church Centre.
+Consecrated in 1912, the original church building was declared to be a redundant church on the February 7, 1989, and was subsequently demolished in 1990 to make way for a replacement modern church, St James Church Centre.

 Foundation

 The church was built to replace temporary previous arrangements, which had included a missionary's tent, and at one point, a church made out of corrugated iron from 1896.
 A chapel belonging to the Baptists had been in place since 1828, but Alperton was not made an Anglican parish in its own right until 1904, and had previously been served by St John the Evangelist Church, Wembley.

 However, the process was not entirely smooth, and there was an ongoing boundary dispute between the two parishes which continued from 1911 to 1954.